cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ADS-SSU CSO-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* Modeling/prototyping of HMIs with end users throughout the development cycle
+* IHM modeling/prototyping with end users throughout the development cycle